Noeryl/FolderPluginLoader/README.md

 # FolderPluginLoader
-A simple plugin that allows load plugins directly
+A simple plugin that allows load plugins directly, without other features like in DevTools